Why whiten your teeth?

-Let your teeth shine to their full potential.
-A bright smile is worth a thousand words.
+Let your teeth shine to their full potential

 In chair and take home bleaching kits – what is the difference?